virtual-kubelet/tensile-kube/README.md

 ![multi](./docs/multi.png)

-In [Tencent Games](https://game.qq.com/), we build the kubernetes cluster based on the [flannel](https://github.com/coreos/flannel) and all node CIDR allocation is based on the same etcd.
+In [Tencent Games](https://game.qq.com/), they build the kubernetes cluster based on the [flannel](https://github.com/coreos/flannel) and all node CIDR allocation is based on the same etcd.
 So the pods actually can access each other directly by IP.

 ## Build